truatpasteurdotfr/singularity-docker-alpine-ctfr/README.md

 # singularity-docker-alpine-ctfr
-singularity recipe for bootstrapping a ctfr container from a alpine:3.7 docker image details at https://github.com/UnaPibaGeek/ctfr
+singularity recipe for bootstrapping a ctfr container from a alpine:3.7 docker image (31 MB) details at https://github.com/UnaPibaGeek/ctfr